u2ros/coinmetro-cli/README.md

 ```
     cm cmd store "cm auth demo && cm auth login myname@blabla.com mypass" demo
     cm cmd store "cm auth live && cm auth login myname@blabla.com mypass" live

+    // Warning: These particular commands will also store your credentials in plain text, so use with caution
 ```

 To login to either live or demo mode, you can then use: